gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

       .. image:: images/mecanum-drive/mecanum-drive-blocks-sample-2.png
          :width: 45em

 If you run the above OpMode and turn the encoder, you should see the values change as you move.
-If you rotate the shaft back to where it started, you will see the number return to (very close to) normal.
+If you rotate the shaft back to where it started, you will see the number return to (very close to) zero.
 As an exercise, rotate the shaft one full revolution (360) degrees and note down the number.

 There is one more thing we can do with encoders.
 While knowing the number of counts something moved is useful, oftentimes one will need a different number, like the number of revolutions the encoder has turned or the angle it is at.
 To determine these, we need a constant, the encoders Counts Per Revolution or CPR.
 For external encoders, this number is often provided in a datasheet.
 For motors, it will generally be on the product page, although some motors (most notably the Rev Ultraplanetary Gearbox) do not provide it plainly.